Sailing with Children: making the most of the adventure

 Materials needed: Cloud chart or a basic weather guidebook.

 Brief description: Begin by equipping the children with a cloud chart or an introductory weather guidebook.
 Ask them to scan the skies, identify different cloud formations, and predict the upcoming weather.
 As they grow more adept, challenge them by organising timed quizzes or introducing more advanced meteorological signs, allowing them to deepen their observational skills.
+This could be keeping the time with a stop watch between lightning and thunder for example.

 Safety tips: Secure children in safe vantage points, especially when weather is unpredictable.

 Materials needed: Marine Life Passports (passport-like booklets with illustrations or names of marine animals), stamps or stickers, pencils or crayons.
+These passports may be downloaded from internet resources or bought in a well sorted bookshop.

 Brief description: Hand out Marine Life Passports to the children, each page showcasing a different marine species.
 As they navigate the waters and spot a particular creature, they get to stamp or sticker that page.
 For added depth, encourage them to jot down the time and location of their sighting or an intriguing fact they've learned.